JetBrains/kotlin-web-site/docs/topics/components-stability.md

   * We are just trying out an idea and want some users to play with it and give feedback.
 If it doesn't work out, we may drop it any minute.

 **Alpha** means "use at your own risk, expect migration issues":
-  * We decided to productize this idea, but it hasn't reached the final shape yet.
+  * We intend to productize this idea, but it hasn't reached its final shape yet.

 **Beta** means "you can use it, we'll do our best to minimize migration issues for you":
   * It's almost done, user feedback is especially important now.